greenboxal/doggohub/doc/api/oauth2.md

-# GitLab as an OAuth2 provider
+# DoggoHub as an OAuth2 provider

-This document covers using the OAuth2 protocol to access GitLab.
+This document covers using the OAuth2 protocol to access DoggoHub.

-If you want GitLab to be an OAuth authentication service provider to sign into other services please see the [Oauth2 provider documentation](../integration/oauth_provider.md).
+If you want DoggoHub to be an OAuth authentication service provider to sign into other services please see the [Oauth2 provider documentation](../integration/oauth_provider.md).

 OAuth2 is a protocol that enables us to authenticate a user without requiring them to give their password to a third-party.